-E. Taxation as on February 28, 2025
+E. Taxation

 For details on taxation please refer to the clause on Taxation in the SAI apart from the following:

 This information is provided for general information only and is based on the prevailing tax laws, as applicable in case of this Scheme.
 However, in view of the individual nature of the implications, each investor is advised to consult his or her own tax advisors/authorised dealers with respect to the specific amount of tax and other implications arising out of his or her participation in the schemes.